distek/panel.nvim/README.md

 The way panel works is:

-- Determine the (now) current panel
-- Close the view for the current panel (if panel is already open)
-- Get the new buffer from the view's `open()` function
+- use the view's `open()` function (set by the user) to return the view's buffer ID
 - set the panel window to that buffer
 - update the winbar of the panel, 'cause we fancy

-Here's a simple example that just has a terminal:
+Here's an example that just has a terminal:

 ```lua
 {